1 College and Main

 - REGISTRATION FOR A TRADITIONAL COURSE

 Adult and Continuing Education students who wish to enroll in traditional courses are limited to one traditional course per semester.
 The student must submit a “Adult and Graduate Student Taking a Traditional Course” form with the signatures of the instructor and their advisor.
-This form is available in the Adult and Graduate Education Office, the Registrar’s Office and on the Registrar’s web page.
+This form is available in the Registrar’s Office.
 Students who wish to enroll in more than one traditional course in a semester must request permission from the University Registrar.

 Leave of Absence